-It also has three expedition ships: the 120-passenger Silver Discoverer (launched 2014), the 100-passenger Silver Galapagos (launched in 2013) and 132-passenger Silver Explorer (built in 1989, refurbished for Silversea in 2008).
-Silver Cloud, currently a cruise ship for the line, will become more of an expedition vessel in August 2017, after some upgrades and retrofits.
+Silversea also has four expedition ships: the 116-passenger Silver Discoverer (launched 2014, refurbished in 2016), the 100-passenger Silver Galapagos (launched in 2013, refurbished in 2017) and 144-passenger Silver Explorer (built in 1989, joined Silversea in 2008 and refurbished in 2017).
+The 260-passenger Silver Cloud, previously a cruise ship for the line, received upgrades and retrofits in 2017 and is now an Ice Class expedition ship for the company.
 While it will continue to carry 260 passengers on most cruises, it will limit passengers on polar cruises to 200.

 This article will focus mainly on both lines' cruise ships, rather than the expedition vessels, riverboats and yachts.

 Both Crystal Cruises and Silversea are highly inclusive cruise lines.
-They include all alcoholic and nonalcoholic beverages and gratuities in the cruise fare.
+They include all alcoholic and nonalcoholic beverages, Wi-Fi and gratuities in the cruise fare.

 Choose Crystal if you're looking for high-end service delivered for the right price.